 Orange City Medical Clinic, a rural health clinic (RHC) in Northwest Iowa, is improving patient outcomes through active patient engagement.
 As a partner in IHC’s Transforming Clinical Practice Initiative (TCPi) program, Orange Medical Center is increasing patient safety efforts by establishing an anticoagulation clinic to reduce the percentage of patients on Warfarin who are at risk of having an adverse drug interaction.
 Clinical pharmacists at the anticoagulation clinic actively involve patients in their care through face-to-face interactions and patient surveys, focusing on the patient’s medications and lifestyle and correlate how these factors may affect health results.
 Though physicians and nurses often do not have this capability, the pharmacists’ patient engagement strategies are improving patient outcomes.
-Through our partnership on this program, over 90% of patients on Warfarin are now enrolled in the anticoagulation clinic – all to improve the health of Iowans by engaging partners in care.
+Through our partnership on this program, over 90 percent of patients on Warfarin are now enrolled in the anticoagulation clinic, all to improve the health of Iowans by engaging partners in care.

 Improving Patient Safety and Satisfaction by Investing in Patients

 HIIN Exemplar Hospital: CHI Health Missouri Valley, Missouri Valley, IA